Open Banking in Nigeria: Complete Data Privacy & Security Guide

 • Penalties of up to 2% of gross annual revenue for violations

-Where it intersects with CBN’s Open Banking framework
+Where It Intersects with CBN’s Open Banking Framework

 CBN’s guidelines focus on the technical and operational aspects of secure APIs, registry access, and performance benchmarks.
-NDPR provides the ethical and legal backbone, especially regarding user rights.

 Together, they form a strong regulatory stack.
 But challenges remain:

-• Data retention ambiguity: How long can fintechs store shared data?
+• Data Retention Ambiguity: How long can fintechs store shared data?

-• Consent revocation workflows: What happens if a user revokes consent during a live transaction?
+• Consent Revocation Workflows: What happens if a user revokes consent during a live transaction?

-The CBN and NDPC are reportedly exploring joint implementation guidelines to resolve these grey areas, an approach we covered in detail in Data Protection Compliance in Nigeria.
+The CBN and NDPC are reportedly exploring joint implementation guidelines to resolve these grey areas—an approach we covered in detail in Data Protection Compliance in Nigeria.

 Security Requirements Under the CBN’s Guidelines

-CBN mandates a range of security provisions to ensure data doesn’t just move; it moves safely.
+CBN mandates a range of security provisions to ensure data doesn’t just move—it moves safely.

-🔐 API Security & Encryption
+API Security and Encryption

 All APIs must implement industry-standard protocols, such as OAuth 2.0 (a secure way for apps to access bank data without sharing passwords) and Transport Layer Security (TLS) encryption, which protects data in transit.

-📋 Open Banking Registry (OBR)
+Open Banking Registry (OBR)

 A CBN-maintained directory that only permits accredited API providers and consumers to interact within the ecosystem.

-⚠️ Risk Management Standards
+Risk Management Standards

 Participants are required to adopt globally recognized standards, such as ISO 27001, and implement regular risk assessments.
-They must also report any data breaches within the specified timeframes.

 Risks of Open Banking in Nigeria: Where Data Can Be Exposed